BIM2SIM/bim2sim/docs/source/installation.md

 # clone bim2sim repository (you can also use SSH if you prefer)
 git clone https://github.com/BIM2SIM/bim2sim.git
-# take development is recommended, as main is currently not updated regulary
+# use of development brach is recommended, as main branch is currently not updated regulary
 git checkout development
-# move to bim2sim folder
+# change into bim2sim folder
 cd bim2sim

 # install pip requirements